Seirdy/seirdy.one/content/posts/password-strength.md

 While we previously found that the MOAC can brute-force a password with 306.76 entropy bits, this model allows the same for up to 405.3 bits.

+### Approaches that account for computation speed

+This article's approach deliberately disregards computation speed, focusing only on energy required to finish a set of computations.
+Other approaches account for physical limits on computation speed.

-Another well-known approach to calculating physical limits of computation is [Bremermann's limit](https://en.wikipedia.org/wiki/Bremermann%27s_limit), which calculates the speed of computation given a finite amount of mass.
+One well-known approach to calculating physical limits of computation is [Bremermann's limit](https://en.wikipedia.org/wiki/Bremermann%27s_limit), which calculates the speed of computation given a finite amount of mass.
 This article's approach disregards time, focusing only on mass-energy equivalence.

+[A publication](https://arxiv.org/abs/quant-ph/9908043)[^5] by Seth Lloyd from MIT further explores limits to computation speed on an ideal 1-kilogram computer.

 Acknowledgements
 ----------------